 Hiring a criminal defense attorney that specializes in health care law will place the medical provider in the best position to protect the continued livelihood of the provider’s practice.
 Considerable work, time and effort go in to obtaining a medical license.
 Medical providers owe it to themselves to do everything in their power to protect what they have worked so hard to achieve.

 Our team of attorneys includes two former government prosecutors, one of which was previously Deputy Attorney General for Idaho’s Medicaid Fraud Control Unit and Special Assistant United States Attorney.
 Attorney Perkovic’s previously investigated and prosecuted health care fraud on behalf of the government.
-She now uses her many years of experience in health care fraud to defend providers.
-Attorney Chapman is a former federal (military) prosecutor and public defender.
+She now uses her many years of experience to defend providers.
+Attorney Ronald W. Chapman is a former federal (military) prosecutor and public defender.
 Since joining the firm, he has successfully defended dozens of providers nationwide who have been accused of health care fraud and drug trafficking.
 Attorney Chapman frequently presents and publishes on topics related to prescribing practices, DEA issues and criminal issues affecting providers.

 Our team also includes two attorneys that are highly educated in the area of health care law.
 Attorneys Chapman and Santos have earned master of laws degrees in health care law.
 Their extensive knowledge of all areas of heath care law, including fraud, makes them excellent in the areas of health care compliance.
 Both attorneys work with individuals and corporations within the health care industry to help ensure that all aspects of their practice comply with the many federal and state laws that regulate health care.
 All of our attorneys are dedicated to, and highly experienced, in various areas of health care law.
 We handle cases from the most complex health care fraud cases, to compliance review and representation during audits.